Water Polo Ball

 When should I show up for my game?

-Cards for signing on are released at half time of the game before (15-20 minutes before your game begins).
-You should get there with time to spare, as if you are late your team might automatically lose before you get there.
+You are expected to arrive 15-30 minutes before your game.
+You should get there with time to spare, as if you are late your team might automatically lose before you get there due to not enough players being present.

 Scoring